afsarchowdhury/suntimes/README.md

 ## Extracting time data

 The data returned by {suntimes} is in POSIXct by default.
-Sometimes, only the time data is needed.
-The [{hms}](https://hms.tidyverse.org/index.html) package can be used to extract the time.
+The [{hms}](https://hms.tidyverse.org/index.html) package can be used to extract the time, if that is all you want.

 ``` r
 # Load package